-About viso.ai: We provide Viso Suite, the most advanced end-to-end computer vision platform to build, deploy and scale real-world applications.
-Leading organizations use our no-code software infrastructure to build and maintain their AI vision applications.
-Book your personal demo today.
+About us: We power the Viso Suite, the world’s only end-to-end computer vision platform, to build, deploy and scale real-world applications.
+Leading organizations use our no-code software infrastructure to deliver and scale their AI vision applications.
+Book a personal demo today.

 Aircraft inspection and maintenance

 Computer vision is also used in aviation for tasks such as aircraft inspection and maintenance.
 By using images of the aircraft, technicians use machine learning to detect problems and recognize damage patterns that may not be visible to the naked eye.
 AI vision inspection helps to improve safety and avoid potential accidents or downtime.

 In addition, computer vision can be used for the automatic examination of aircraft components to reduce the amount of time and labor required for manual inspection.
 It further helps to increase the objectivity and consistency of the assessment.

 - Inspecting the body of the airplane for damages or problems

 - Checking the engine for fluid leaks or other damage